How to Fertilize Lotus

 Most fertilizer application rates are based on the amount of soil in the container.
 Always check product instructions before applying fertilizer.
 Begin with a half dose (1/2 tsp of 20-10-20 fertilizer per five gallons of water) to avoid burning the new growth.
 Increase the dose to 1 tsp per 5 gallons of water for subsequent doses.
 Fertilize every twenty days.
 If you have a potted lotus in a garden pond and are using powdered fertilizer try rolling it in a small square of newspaper and pushing it under the soil in the pot.
 This keeps the fertilizer where it is needed and helps keep down algae growth.

 Cut fertilizer to 1/2 tsp per five gallons of water in late July and stop fertilizing in early August to allow enough time for the nutrients to be absorbed by the roots.
 An abundance of unused fertilizer can damage the production of dormant tubers during the winter season.

 Aquatic Fertilizer Tablets:

 Many people prefer to use commercial slow-release tablets that can be purchased at retail centers and pushed under the soil, especially if the lotus is in a pond.
-The application rte is usually based on the amount of soil in the container.
+The application rate is usually based on the amount of soil in the container.
 For example, add one Pondtabb for each gallon of soil in the pot every 3 weeks.